Austin Ruse: Career

 Around the turn of the millennium, he also was a diplomatic attaché of the Permanent Mission of the Holy See to the United Nations.

 In July 2013, Ruse was identified as a convener of a Groundswell coalition meeting among conservative activists and journalists.

-In 2017 Ruse published the book Littlest Suffering Souls: Children Whose Short Lives Point Us to Christ, which profiles three devoutly religious children who died after extended periods of illness.
+In 2017, Ruse published the book Littlest Suffering Souls: Children Whose Short Lives Point Us to Christ, which profiles three devoutly religious children who died after extended periods of illness.
 Ruse's second book, Fake Science: Exposing the Left's Skewed Statistics, Fuzzy Facts, and Dodgy Data was also published in 2017.
-Ruse's third book --- The Catholic Case for Trump --- was published by Regnery Publishers just prior to the 2020 United States presidential election.
+Ruse's third book --- The Catholic Case for Trump --- was published by Regnery Publishers just before the 2020 United States presidential election.
+Ruse's fourth book, "Under Siege: No Finer Time to be a Faithful Catholic" was published by Sophia Institute Press in 2021.

 Ruse was a regular contributor to the media outlet Breitbart and was instrumental in encouraging Steve Bannon to get involved with Vatican reporting, which paved the way for the establishment of Breitbart's Rome bureau.